You’re here to get the “scoop” on Tai Lopez.

 Criticisms of Tai don’t seem to hold together and don’t amount to much once you look a little more closely.
 Most of the criticisms appear to merely be hate, jealousy, or opportunism.

-1) Video archive vault: access to over 100 hours of Tai Lopez videos, which are coaching calls.
-He distills what he learns from 150 of the most important books he’s read on achieving the Good Life
+The video archive vault contains over 100 hours of Tai Lopez videos, which are coaching calls.
+He distills what he learns from 150 of the most important books he’s read on achieving the Good Life.

-2) VIP Membership to his twice-a-month live coaching calls
+2) VIP Membership to his once-a-month live coaching calls

 3) Direct access to Tai so you can ask questions